lineality/Online_Voting_Using_One_Time_Pads/README.md

 Writing down the numbers and confirming with a photo (no printers needed) may be able to replace a printed QR code system while still having a paper-backup form, if only as an option (e.g. you cannot hack into and change a piece of paper).

-Maybe separate air-gapped mobile devices would be feasible, or perhaps a more decentralized system would be more secure.
+A separate air-gapped mobile devices would be feasible, or perhaps a more decentralized system would be more secure.

 # An alternative thrifty-protocol for resource-limited situations/geographies: (section under construction)